 UPDATE: Please fill out the survey (http://tiny.cc/ecir2019_sp) using your anonymous ID in the envelope of your name badge.
 Thanks a lot to all!

 We will host a scientific study at the 41st European Conference on Information Retrieval.
-The Computational Social Science Department at GESIS, in association with the Survey Design & Methodology Department at GESIS, the CPT in Marseille, and the ISI Foundation in Turin, will conduct a SocioPatterns study during the main days of the ECIR from April 14th till April 18th.
+The Computational Social Science Department at GESIS, in association with the Survey Design & Methodology Department at GESIS, the CPT in Marseille, and the ISI Foundation in Turin, will conduct a SocioPatterns study during the main days of the ECIR 2019 from April 15-17.

 The SocioPatterns collaboration has enabled scientists to understand how people interact in distinct social contexts such as schools, hospitals, workplaces, and conferences [1, 2].
 By capturing face-to-face interaction the initiative has learned the fundamental properties of social interaction.
 These properties are crucial to understanding, for example, how diseases spread and how information propagates [3-6].
 During the conference, you can help researchers to advance our understanding of these phenomena!